-The AMF will publish on its website a reasoned clearance decision with respect to the Offer after having verified that the Offer complies with applicable laws and regulations.
-Such clearance decision will entail approval (visa) of the offer document and of the response document.
+The AMF published on its website (www.amf-france.org) on 14 October 2019 a motivated clearance decision with respect to the Offer after having verified that the Offer complies with applicable laws and regulations.
+Such clearance decision entails approval (visa) of the Offer Document and of the Response Document.